Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/shading-model.md

 ## Shaders with no lighting

-URP comes with some Shaders that are Unlit.
-This means that they have no directional lights and no baked lighting.
-Because there are no light calculations, these shaders compile faster than Shaders with lighting.
-If you know in advance that your GameObject or visual doesn’t need lighting, choose an Unlit shader to save calculation and build time in your final product.
+URP comes with some unlit-type shaders.
+Materials with unlit-type shaders are not affected by neither real-time, nor baked lighting.
+Unlit shaders let you create unique visual look of the objects in your scene.
+Unlit shaders have significantly faster compilation speed compared with lit shaders.

 The following URP Shaders have no lighting:
 - [Unlit](unlit-shader.md)